szorfein/ansible/README.md

 ## Install
 `install.sh` will check dependencies for Ansible and start services.

-On a server:
+On a server, it install python3 if need, openssh and start the daemon:

     $ ./install.sh --server --password

-For you:
+For you, it install ansible, sshpass:

     $ ./install.sh --client